Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: EXPERIMENTAL IMPLEMENTATIONS

 \item {\it Trapped Rydberg atoms.} Similarly, one could use arrays of trapped Rydberg atoms that may serve as simulators of spin models with long-range couplings~\cite{Lukin,Broaways,Broaways1,Lukin21}.
 Again, the idea is to design additional traps with auxiliary (generally different) Rydberg atoms, and design couplings of these atoms to the bulk by, e.g., following the data in Fig.~\ref{Fig2}.

 \item {\it Ultracold atoms in optical lattices.} Spin models can be realized with ultracold atoms in optical lattices employing for instance super-exchange interactions (cf.~[\onlinecite{LSA17}]).
-Using contemporary super-lattice/holographic mask techniques, one can design a lattice, in which atoms in other internal states are trapped, and are brought to interact with the bulk in a desired way.
+Using contemporary super-lattice/holographic mask techniques, one can design a lattice, in which atoms in other internal states are trapped, and are brought to interact with the bulk in the desired way.

-\item{\it Ultracold atoms in nano-structures.} Such systems realize spin models with controlled long range interactions~\cite{Darrick1,Darrick2,Darrick3}.
+\item{\it Ultracold atoms in nano-structures.} Such systems realize spin models with controlled long-range interactions~\cite{Darrick1,Darrick2,Darrick3}.
 Again, an appropriate design of nano-structures allows one to add additional traps and atoms at the edges.

 \end{itemize}